 The device contains a Status Register which may be read to find out whether program or erase operation is completed, and whether the program or erase operation is completed successfully.
 After writing 70h command to the command register, a read cycle outputs the content of the Status Register to the I/O pins on the falling edge of \overline{CE} or \overline{RE} , whichever occurs last.
-This two line control allows the system to poll the progress of each device in multiple memory connections even when R/\overline{B} pins are common-wired.
-RE or RE or RE or RE or occurs last.
-This two line control allows the system to poll the progress of each device in multiple memory connections even when R/\overline{B} pins are common-wired.
-RE or RE or RE or occurs not need to be toggled for updated status.
-Refer to table 2 for specific Status Register definitions.
+This two line control allows the system to poll the progress of each device in multiple memory connections even when R/ \overline{B} pins are common-wired. \overline{RE} or \overline{CE} does not need to be toggled for updated status.
+Refer to table 3 for specific Status Register definitions.
 The command register remains in Status Read mode until further commands are issued to it.
 Therefore, if the status register is read during a random read cycle, a read command(00h or 50h) should be given before sequential page read cycle.

-Table2.
+Table3.
 Read Staus Register Definition